 When my man and I married Christmas 1972 I was not keen on owning a dog as in truth I was a little scared of dogs.

 But my new husband soon began making plans to buy a dog and he wanted a German Shepherd or Alsatian.

 To someone like me, frightened of dogs, such a prospect was daunting.

-The local Fair had been and gone for another year and we had acquired two goldfish.
+Hull Fair a large annual touring fair that hits town early in October had been and gone for another year and we had acquired, or rather won, two goldfish.

 Poor Fred would swim around looking more soulful than ever and so it was decided he needed a friend.

 If you are wondering where our first dog comes into the story, read on.

 In 1973 pet shops in England often had puppies for sale in their windows

 These were a sad sight to see and it left you wondering just who might buy them.